SAP-samples/signavio-api/README.md

 ## Description

-This repository provides Postman collections and environments as well as other guidance to jumpstart your development with SAP Signavio.
+This repository provides Postman collections and environments as well as other guidance to jumpstart your development with SAP Signavio solutions.

 ### Postman Collections